BlockchainCommons/Research/papers/bcr-2025-006-hubert.md

 Hubert is a distributed key-value storage protocol designed to facilitate secure multiparty transactions such as FROST threshold signature ceremonies and distributed key generation without requiring centralized servers, persistent connections, or synchronous participation.
 By leveraging write-once semantics on public distributed networks (BitTorrent Mainline DHT and IPFS), Hubert creates a trustless coordination layer where parties exchange encrypted messages using cryptographically derived addresses.

 The protocol addresses the centralization vulnerability inherent in traditional secure messaging: even with end-to-end encryption, centralized servers observe the social graph of who communicates with whom.
-Hubert hardens this visibility by implementing a "cryptographic dead-drop" architecture where decentralized storage networks processes only encrypted binary blobs and derived keys, gaining no insight into the sender, receiver, or content.
-All stored data is obfuscated and appears uniform random bytes to network observers.
+Hubert hardens this visibility by implementing a "cryptographic dead-drop" architecture where decentralized storage networks process only encrypted binary blobs and derived keys, gaining no insight into the sender, receiver, or content.
+All stored data is obfuscated and appears as uniform random bytes to network observers.

 Design properties include: